ga-wdi-boston/simple_rails_movies_api/README.md

 ## Simple Rails Movie API.

-This is used to provide a very simple API for Movies.
+This is *very* simple Rails application that will provide a very simple API for Movies.

 It's typically used to provide a backend for early Ajax lessons.